The Virginia Tech Coaching Files: Norval McKenzie

 | 2023-2025 | Georgia Tech | Running Backs Coach & Run Game Coordinator |

 It's important to note that McKenzie's time at Vanderbilt preceded James Franklin's arrival there in 2011.
-The two do not have a coaching history together.
+The two have not coached together.

 Unlike Virginia Tech's new quarterbacks coach, Danny O'Brien, McKenzie has considerable coaching experience, including seven years as a position coach at the Power 4 level.